Barnard College: After coeducation

-Barnard athletes compete in the Ivy League (NCAA Division I) through the Columbia/Barnard Athletic Consortium, which was established in 1983.
-Through this arrangement, Barnard is the only women's college offering Division I athletics.
+Barnard athletes compete in the Ivy League (NCAA Division I) through the Columbia-Barnard Athletic Consortium, which was established in 1983.
+Through the arrangement, Barnard is the only women's college offering Division I athletics.
 There are 15 intercollegiate teams, and students also compete at the intramural and club levels.
-From 1975 to 1983, before the establishment of the Columbia/Barnard Athletic Consortium, Barnard students competed as the "Barnard Bears".
+From 1975 to 1983, before the establishment of the Columbia-Barnard Athletic Consortium, Barnard students competed as the "Barnard Bears".
 Prior to 1975, students referred to themselves as the "Barnard honeybears".

 Controversies

 In the spring of 1960, Columbia University president Grayson Kirk complained to the president of Barnard that Barnard students were wearing inappropriate clothing.
 The garments in question were pants and Bermuda shorts.
 The administration forced the student council to institute a dress code.
 Students would be allowed to wear shorts and pants only at Barnard and only if the shorts were no more than two inches above the knee and the pants were not tight.
 Barnard women crossing the street to enter the Columbia campus wearing shorts or pants were required to cover themselves with a long coat.

 In March 1968, The New York Times ran an article on students who cohabited, identifying one of the persons they interviewed as a student at Barnard College from New Hampshire named "Susan".
 Barnard officials searched their records for women from New Hampshire and were able to determine that "Susan" was the pseudonym of a student (Linda LeClair) who was living with her boyfriend, a student at Columbia University.
 She was called before Barnard's student-faculty administration judicial committee, where she faced the possibility of expulsion.
 A student protest included a petition signed by 300 other Barnard women, admitting that they too had broken the regulations against cohabitating.
 The judicial committee reached a compromise and the student was allowed to remain in school, but was denied use of the college cafeteria and barred from all social activities.
 The student briefly became a focus of intense national attention.
-She eventually dropped out of Barnard.

-Administration

-The following lists all the presidents and deans of Barnard College from 1889 to present.
+Barnard president Martha Peterson overruled the committee and expelled LeClair.